 The most recent version of the Plan Yarra’s employment areas are no longer explicitly nominated as ‘other renewal areas.’
 However, the accompanying Action Plan suggests that the government will pursue a series of short term actions that would provide more guidance for planning for employment lands, particular for areas transitioning from industrial uses to alternative uses.
 These actions could provide guidance for Yarra’s other employment districts.

-Despite a greater focus on employment than the previous metropolitan strategy, Plan Melbourne is largely silent on the matter of inner city employment land, particular the increasing pressure for residential conversion.
+Despite a greater focus on employment than the previous metropolitan strategy, Plan Melbourne is largely silent on the matter of inner city employment land, and in particular, the issue of increasing pressure for residential conversion.

 Yarra Planning Scheme